Ksingmul people

 The Ksingmul (Vietnamese: Xinh Mul), also known as Con Pua, Puộc, and Pụa, are an ethnic group in Vietnam and Laos.
 In Vietnam, they live primarily in the northwest, in the provinces of Sơn La and Lai Châu.
 The group numbers approximately 29,503 people and its language is in the Khmuic languages group of the Mon–Khmer language family.

-The Xinh Mun celebrate several festivals such as Muong A Ma, Ksaisatip, and Mạ Ma.
+The Ksingmul celebrate several festivals such as Muong A Ma, Ksaisatip, and Mạ Ma.

 Subgroups

 The Ksingmul are divided linguistically into three subgroups: